Noel9907/Decentralized_cloud_storage/README.md

 - **Asset Creation:** Each uploaded file generates a unique asset on the blockchain, associated with its IPFS address.
 - **File Retrieval:** Users can retrieve uploaded files based on the blockchain records.

+##Smart contract
+It contains two fuctions
+-One is create_asset which creates assets and returns the hash key -The second is fetch_asset which feaches the assets using the hash key

 ## Installation
 To install and run the Decentralized File Management System locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`